AlShaimaaZ/Project1/README.md

 # AlShaimaa first portfolio

-First project on udacity Front-End Web Development
+This project is the first project for udacity Front-End Web Development course.

 ## Table of Contents